Cameron Miller Cameron Miller

 Eyelids Pregnant

-between eyelids pregnant pinching glass,
+Between eyelids pregnant pinching glass,

-lantern blurs of paprika hair,
+into lantern blurs of paprika hair,

 Read More